sam-trg/blog-legacy/_pages/design/draft.md

 layout: post
 ---

-This is an draft page.
+This is a draft page.